|

 ballroom and took the spotlight for the first dance of the evening.
 They

-looked like tubes with silk cloaks fastened at what had to be the neck,
+looked like tubes with silk cloaks fastened at what had to be the neck.

-though it was hard to tell, with six spindly arms and a round head with
+They had six spindly arms and a round head with one big eye in it.
+When

-one big eye in it.
-When they arrived they were a sort of muddy green colour,
+they arrived they were a sort of muddy green colour, but as they danced

-but as they danced they changed between different colours.
-The princess
+they changed between different colours.
+The princess changed from blush

-changed from blush pink to deep red quite often.
+pink to deep red quite often.

-guys.
-A bit too good, too trusting, at times.
-They tend to think that
+at times.
+They tend to think that if you play fair and treat everyone

-if you play fair and treat everyone kindly they'll respond in kind.
-They're
+kindly they’ll respond in kind.
+They’re the Girl Guides and

-the Girl Guides and Scoutmasters of the universe, inviting everyone to
+Scoutmasters of the universe, inviting everyone to have a game of rounders

-have a game of rounders and forgive and forget.
-But sadly the universe
+and forgive and forget.
+But sadly the universe isn’t like that.

-they don't sell off the planet piece by piece I'll be very surprised."
+sell off the planet piece by piece I’ll be very surprised.”

 "Those were the guys who blew up Downing Street, weren't they?"

-Wyn said.
-"The Raxa whatsits."
+Wyn asked.
+“The Raxa whatsits.”

 "No, I did that," The Doctor told her with a grin.
 "Well,